Skip to main content

 zero (ZF)If the quotient is zero, this flag is 1; otherwise it is 0.

-negative (NF)If the signed quotient is a negative number, this flag is 1; otherwise it is 0.
+negative (NF)If the quotient is negative, this flag is 1; otherwise it is 0.

-overflow (OF)If the divisor is zero, this flag is 1; otherwise it is 0.
+overflow (OF)If the quotient cannot be correctly represented, this flag is 1; otherwise it is 0.

 carry (CF)This flag is always 0.